tik9/fun/README.md

 ### Goal of the repo

-- Present myself as TDD Developer with node experience
-- Serverless Functions with Netlify
-- My ability to use continuos deployment
+- learn Serverless Functions and continuos deployment

 <br>

 ### Steps to reach Goal
-- Using Fetch api without tests
 - Tests with Cypress

 <br>

 ### Tools needed while making the site
-- Typescript
+  - cypress

 <br>